Japan lifts some N.Korea sanctions amid report of surviving abductees

 Even after the planned lifting of part of Japan’s sanctions against North Korea, Tokyo will still have a ban in place on export to and imports from North Korea, on flights to Japan of chartered planes from North Korea and on port calls by North Korean ships for non-humanitarian purposes.

+Analysts said the sanctions easing was unlikely to trigger a flood of cash to North Korea from Japan.
+Ethnic Koreans living were once an important source of such funds, but the flow had ebbed even before Japan tightened reporting requirements.

+"Basically, Japan's planned steps are little more than nominal ...
+They are not substantive.
+They are not something that would benefit North Korea greatly," said Hajime Izumi, a professor at the University of Shizuoka.
+"There is no telling whether they can make substantial progress from here."

-(Additional reporting by David Brunnstrom and Sandra Maler in Washington and Jack Kim in Seoul; Editing by Raju Gopalakrishnan and Lisa Shumaker)
+(Additional reporting by David Brunnstrom in Washington and Jack Kim in Seoul; Editing by Raju Gopalakrishnan)